 Painting: Painting is probably the quickest way to decorate a body outline.
 Try tracing everyone in the family or your child in a range of different body positions to make a family of ‘people’ to decorate your wall.

 Fabric collage: Use up scraps of fabric by creating clothes on your body outline.
 We used diluted child-friendly PVA glue to keep ours in place.
+If you don’t have fabric scraps, try tissue paper or construction paper scraps instead.

 Magazine collage: Bigger kids can use magazine pictures to create a collage effect on their body outline.